ozlembasabakar/AndroidZeroToHeroChallenges/week4-5/ChatApp.md

 - Write clean, readable, and reusable code with proper comments.
 - Implement multiple language support.
 - Implement light and dark themes.
+- Create a list for messages and use that in `Chat` screen to obtain the design.

 ### Flow
 1. `Landing` screen should be shown.
 2. When `gallery` icon pressed, should navigate to the `Phone Gallery` screen.